 I am a Kohlrabi newbie.
 I knew what it was but never cooked or tried it.
 Since I love everything with olive oil and a bit of sea salt, I decided to make kohlrabi chips!
 Raw kohlrabi has a slightly sweet but hint of broccoli taste with the texture of a radish.
 Kohlrabi, as a member of the cabbage family, is one of the world’s healthiest foods!
 It is a great source of vitamin C, fiber (contains 5 grams of fiber in 1 cup!) and cancer fighting nutrients: indoles, sulforaphane and isothiocynates.

 And interestingly Ben Franklin who helped promote the sharing of agricultural knowledge and products between the US and Europe introduced kohlrabi to our country!
 Thanks BEN!

 I know, I cooked mine a bit long BUT we like the crispy brown ones!

-1-2 Kohlrabi bulb, ends trimmed, washed, skin in tact
+- 1-2 Kohlrabi bulbs, ends trimmed, washed, skin in tact

 - Preheat oven to 325 degrees.